openedx/edx-documentation/en_us/developers/source/architecture.rst

   :width: 700
   :alt: A diagram of the components and technologies that make up an edX site.

-Almost all of the server-side code in Open edX is in `Python`_, with `Django`_ as the web application framework.
+Almost all of the server-side code in the Open edX project is in `Python`_, with `Django`_ as the web application framework.

 **************
 Key Components